| REBUILDING THE ENGINE - PART 2 - - John Barton -

 don’t like striking the face of one hammer with another, so I use a large

+brass drift with smooth face.
 The original plugs for the passages inside the crankcase were a square

 socket drive.
 See picture.
 I replace those with modern hex drive, because